Contact Sales

 Current status: Private schools are classified as "eligible bodies" under current legislation.
 This grants them VAT-exempt status.

-Proposed change: The policy would require legislative amendments to distinguish between different types of educational institutions.
+Proposed change: The policy will require legislative amendments to distinguish between different types of educational institutions.
 This will maintain VAT exemptions for colleges, universities, and academies while imposing VAT on private schools.

 #2 Policy implementation